FIRST VISIT

 For younger children, we recommend saying:

 We are going to a special place where kids go to talk about important things.
-The person who you will talk to you speaks to kids every day about different things.
+The person you will talk to speaks to kids every day about different things.
 It is okay to tell them everything, and you are not in trouble.

 For older children, we recommend saying: